MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-windows.md

 The Azure Command-Line Interface (CLI) is a cross-platform command-line tool that can be installed locally on Windows computers.
 You can use the Azure CLI for Windows to connect to Azure and execute administrative commands on Azure resources.
 The Azure CLI for Windows can also be used from a browser through the Azure Cloud Shell or run from inside a Docker container.

-For Windows, the Azure CLI is installed via a MSI, which gives you access to the CLI through the Windows Command Prompt (CMD) or PowerShell.
+For Windows, the Azure CLI is installed via an MSI, which gives you access to the CLI through the Windows Command Prompt (CMD) or PowerShell.
-When installing for Windows Subsystem for Linux (WSL), packages are available for your Linux distribution.
+When you perform an installation for Windows Subsystem for Linux (WSL), packages are available for your Linux distribution.
 See the [main install page](install-azure-cli.md) for the list of supported package managers or how to install manually under WSL.

 [!INCLUDE [current-version](includes/current-version.md)]

 ## Install or update

 The MSI distributable is used for installing or updating the Azure CLI on Windows.
-You don't need to uninstall current versions before using the MSI installer because the MSI will update any existing version.
+You don't need to uninstall current versions before using the MSI installer because the MSI updates any existing version.

 > [!IMPORTANT]
 > After the installation is complete, you will need to **close and reopen any active terminal window to use the Azure CLI**.